willnorris/imageproxy/README.md

 ### Referrer Whitelist ###

-You can limit images to only be accessible for certain hosts in the HTTP referrer header.
-This may be useful to prevent others from hotlinking to images, and using your valuable bandwidth!
+You can limit images to only be accessible for certain hosts in the HTTP referrer header, which can help prevent others from hotlinking to images.
 It can be enabled be running:

     imageproxy  -referrers example.com